JohnnyMa/sane/docs/index.md

 * Less is more
 * Human and parser friendly
 * Pure data (no templating)
-* Easy to use, event without syntax coloration
+* Easy to use, even without syntax coloration